-Overdraw3D()

-This command controls 3D overdrawing, it is the equivalent of the View menu Overdraw settings dialog.
+Overdraw3D() This command controls 3D overdrawing, it is the equivalent of the View menu ettings dialog.
 This command may only be used in a data view.
-There are two command variants.
-The first sets the overdraw values, the second reads back the current settings.

-'''

-Func Overdraw3D(xProp, yProp{, xScale{, yScale{, zMode%}}});

-Func Overdraw3D(get%);

-'''

-xProp The proportion of the available x space (in the range 0 to 1.0) to use for the 3D effect.
-Values outside the range 0 to 1 are limited to this range.

-yProp The proportion of the available y space to use for the 3D effect.
-Values outside the range 0 to 1 are limited to this range.

-xScale This optional argument sets how much to shrink the display width when going from the front to the back to give a perspective effect.
-Values are limited to the range 0 (shrink to nothing) to 1 (no shrink).
-If omitted, no change is made.

-yscale How much to shrink the display height when going from the front to the back to give a perspective effect, in the range 0 to 1.
-Values are limited to the range 0 (shrink to nothing) to 1 (no shrink).
-If omitted, there is no change.

-zMode% This optional argument sets the Z axis scaling, if it is omitted, no change is made.
-It is one of:

-- 0 Z position is set by the frame's position in the list of overdrawn frames

-- 1 Z position set by the frame number

-- 2 Z position set by the frame start time

-get% The variant of the command with one argument uses this value to indicate the value to read back:

-- -1 to get current xProp

-- -2 to get current yProp

-- -3 to get current xScale

-- -4 to get current yScale

-- -5 to get current zMode%

-Returns 0 when setting a value or the value requested by get%.
+There are two variants.
+The first sets the overdraw values, the second reads back the current se Overdraw command ettings.
+Func Overdraw3D(xProp, yProp{, xScale{, yScale{, zMode%}}); Func Overdraw3D(get%); The proportion of the available x space (in the range 0 to 1.0) to use effect.
+Values outside the range 0 to 1 are limited to this range. for the 3D The proportion of the available y space to use for the 3D effect.
+Value the range 0 to 1 are limited to this range. ies outside Scale This optional argument sets how much to shrink the display width w from the front to the back to give a perspective effect.
+Values are lim range 0 (shrink to nothing) to 1 (no shrink).
+If omitted, no change is n when going ited to the nade. rScale How much to shrink the display height when going from the front to t give a perspective effect, in the range 0 to 1.
+Values are limited to t (shrink to nothing) to 1 (no shrink).
+If omitted, there is no change. he back to he range 0 Mode ® This optional argument sets the Z axis scaling, if it is omitted, no made.
+It is one of: change is 0 Z position is set by the frame's position in the list of overdrawn fran 1 Z position set by the frame number 2 Z position set by the frame start time nes The variant of the command with one argument uses this value to in value to read back: ndicate the -1 to get current xProp -2 to get current yProp -3 to get current xScale -4 to get current yScale -5 to get current zMode% Returns 0 when setting a value or the value requested by $get$ .
 See also: Overdraw(), OverdrawFrames(), OverdrawGetFrames()